RESEARCH STARTER

 Conservation and Protection

 By 1998, the Irish government had started offering subsidies for sustainable farming and management schemes that limit new deforestation.
+These efforts continued with the Forestry Programme 2023–2027, which offered increased premiums for planting native broadleaf trees.
 Additionally, 30 percent of all new reforestation projects specifically planted broadleaf species.
 One of the largest protected areas of Celtic broadleaf forest is in Killarney National Park in Killarney, Ireland (39 square miles, or 102 square kilometers).
 The park was established as a Biosphere Reserve in 1981 by the United Nations Educational, Scientific and Cultural Organization; because of this, Killarney National Park is recognized as an area of international conservation and protection.
+In 2017, the zone was expanded and renamed the Kerry Biosphere Reserve to include the MacGillycuddy’s Reeks mountain range.

 Bibliography